probe-lab/network-measurements/reports/RFM2.md

 * `peer_multi_hash` - The peer ID multihash
 * `protocols` - Which protocols does this peer support
 * `multi_addresses` - All multi addresses for this peer
-* `error_message` - The error if, one occurred
+* `error_message` - The error; if one occurred
 * `created_at` - Database timestamp when this entry was recorded

-All this information is saved in a normalized way into the database to allow for comprehensive retrospective analysis.
+All this information is saved in a normalized way into the database to allow for comprehensive retrospective analyses.

 ### Track when DHT Server Nodes join and leave the Network